manpagez: man pages & more

 The SVr4 tracing feature is undocumented.

-o PDCurses provides traceon and traceoff, which (like SVr4) are always
+o PDCurses provides traceon and traceoff, which (like SVr4) are

-library is built.
+a debug-library is built.

-PDCurses has a short description of these functions, with a note that
+PDCurses has a short description of these functions, with a note

-section labeled "Quasi-standard" hints at the origin.
+file section labeled "Quasi-standard" hints at the origin.

 o NetBSD does not provide functions for enabling/disabling traces.
-It

-uses environment variables CURSES_TRACE_MASK and CURSES_TRACE_FILE to
+It uses environment variables CURSES_TRACE_MASK and

-determine what is traced, and where the results are written.
-This is
+CURSES_TRACE_FILE to determine what is traced, and where the

-available only when a debug-library is built.
+results are written.
+This is available only when a debug-library

 The NetBSD tracing feature is undocumented.

-A few ncurses functions are not provided when symbol versioning is used:
+A few ncurses functions are not provided when symbol versioning is

 _nc_tracebits, _tracedump, _tracemouse